markmiller3/marist-mscs621-2019-MarkMiller/README.md

 13. Select the action **Meat-Items-Sequence**
 14. Save and expose the API

+Click [here](https://portal.us-south.apigw.cloud.ibm.com/portal?artifactId=9e1186cf-5f8c-407e-9763-7ba1ed99fffd) for a link to post your entries to the database.
 Please Note: If you create a new you must replace the API url in the api_call python file with the new one you just created